 As a health conversion foundation, our role is to steward the financial resources that belong to the communities of our region.
-Organizations based in and closely interacting with these communities are the experts of their experience and know what they need to thrive and create healthier communities.
-In our view, when we grant funds to organizations, we enter a partnership with the common goal of achieving health equity in our region.
+Organizations based in and closely interacting with these communities are the experts in their experience and know what they need to thrive and create healthier communities.
+When we grant funds to organizations, we enter a partnership to achieve health equity in our region.
 Knowing that power dynamics inherently exist between a funder and a grant recipient, we use the term “grantee partner” to reflect our community-centered, trust-based grantmaking approach.

 A health difference that is closely linked with social, economic, or environmental disadvantage.
-Health inequities are reflected in different lengths of life, quality of life, disease rates, disability and death, disease severity, and access to treatment.
+Health inequities are reflected in the different lengths of life, quality of life, disease rates, disability and death, disease severity, and access to treatment for individuals.

 This is achieved when every person can “attain his or her full health potential,” and no one is disadvantaged from achieving this potential because of some socially determined circumstance.